1st female grizzly in 40 years collared in Washington state

 Biologists became aware of the bear through images captured on cameras inside the Selkirk Grizzly Bear Recovery Zone in a remote area of the Selkirk Mountains.
 That is one of six recovery zones in the U.S. identified by the federal recovery plan for grizzlies.

-Grizzlies in that area roam between northern Idaho, northeastern Washington and southeastern British Columbia.
+Grizzlies in that area roam between northern Idaho, northeastern Washington, and southeastern British Columbia.
 The population there is considered healthy, and is growing about 3% a year, officials said.

 Biologists believe the recently collared female lives in the area, and is not a bear from outside of Washington state.